sumeet/golden/README.md

 exec ~/Projects/golden/run.sh &
 ```

-If you have any issues, please report them here.
+Bugs, issues and questions all welcome in the Issues section.
 Thank you!